Everest Base Camp Helicopter Tour

 • Access to Kathmandu Nepal has more with multiple flights from different countries; Hong-Kong, Tibet Lhasa, Paro Bhutan, Delhi, Calcutta , Malaysia, Dubai, Qatar, Abu Dhabi, Bangkok, Singapore, Kore, Istanbul and more.

-What kind of hotels are available in Nepal Bhutan Tibet tour packages ?
+What kind of hotels are available in Nepal Bhutan and Tibet tour packages ?

 • Nepal and Tibet have 3 stars, 4 stars and 5 stars hotels choices and limited resorts in major Destinations, we use the best one in best location so it helps our travelers to move around during their free time, for lunch and dinner.